-Dates & Room: The first meeting, including the distribution of topics among the participants, will be either at Thursday, October 28th or Friday, October 29th at a date where ideally all participants can attend.
+Dates & Room: The first meeting, including the distribution of topics among the participants, will be either at Wednesday, April 19th or Thursday, April 20th at a date where ideally all participants can attend.

 Evaluation: Presentation (55min + 5min Q&A), review of two other student papers (roughly 1 page each), written seminar paper (7-10 pages)

 Only the final seminar paper (60%) and the presentation (40%) are graded.

 The reviews and the first version of the paper have to be handed in on time to pass the course.